NayilRArana/FamilyLoggerWebsite/README.md

 There are a few things I'd like to bring to the reader's attention:

-* This was made using the default Bootstrap template provided by Visual Studio for the front-end.
-I wrote a small amount of HTML with some Bootstrap elements myself, but none of the CSS and JavaScript in this project was written by me (even though GitHub says that this project is "JavaScript", lol).
-This project was made with the intention of learning some C#, ASP.NET, and SQL Server.
+* This was made using the Bootstrap library for HTML/CSS/Javascript on the front-end; and C#, ASP.NET, and SQL Server on the backend.
 * The code I'm most proud of is in Login.aspx, Login.aspx.cs, Registration.aspx, Registration.aspx.cs, Site.Master, and Site.Master.cs.